 There is a good reason why Botox is the number one non-surgical aesthetic treatment in the world.
 It is not only used for aesthetic purposes but can also be used as a means of relaxation.
-It also has anti-aging benefits which could come in handy if you want to feel young again.
-There are some key things you should know before getting Botox and we’re going to highlight some of them.
+It also has anti-aging benefits, which could come in handy if you want to feel young again.
+You should know some key things before getting Botox, and we’re going to highlight some of them.

 Things You Should Know Before Getting Botox